Gliwice Arena

 Gliwice Arena, known for sponsorship reasons as PreZero Arena Gliwice, is a multi-purpose indoor arena in Gliwice, Poland.
-The arena has 13,752 seats in its four stands and provides room for up to 17,178 spectators in the main arena, standing spaces included, making it one of the largest entertainment and sports halls in the country.
+The main arena has 13,752 seats across its four stands and a capacity of up to 17,178 spectators with standing places, making it one of the largest indoor arenas in the country.

-History
+Naming

-The venue was originally given the name Podium Hall (Hala Podium), which was later changed to Gliwice Hall (Hala Gliwice).
-Since opening in May 2018, the latter name has been used interchangeably with the name Gliwice Arena, which is used for international events.
-In July 2023, it was announced that the venue would be renamed to PreZero Arena Gliwice, as part of a sponsorship deal with PreZero.
+The venue was originally named Podium Hall (Hala Podium), before being renamed Gliwice Hall (Hala Gliwice).
+Since its opening in May 2018, the name Gliwice Hall has been used interchangeably with Gliwice Arena, the latter being used for international events.
+In July 2023, it was announced that the venue would be renamed PreZero Arena Gliwice as part of a sponsorship deal with PreZero.